rontarrant/gtkDcoding/docs/_posts/2019-02-10-x0001-gtkdcoding-blog-extra.md

 - D language
 - Graphical User Interface
 - GTK+ Inspector

 ---

-## gtkDcoding Blog Extra X0001 - GTK Inspector
+## Blog Extra X0001 - GTK Inspector

 It being Sunday, I went looking for something fun and interesting to do, code-wise, and ran across the GTK+ Inspector.
 I had no idea it would work on Windows 10, but it does.